The protection of wildlife considers all undomesticated life forms, including wild animals, birds, insects, plants, fungi, and microscopic organisms.

-The International Fund for Animal Welfare (IFAW) is one of the largest animal welfare and conservation charities in the world.
+The International Fund for Animal Welfare (IFAW) is one of the world’s largest animal welfare and conservation charities.

-The organization works to rescue individual animals, safeguard populations, preserve habitat and is an advocate for greater protections.
+The organization works to rescue individual animals, safeguard populations, preserve habitat, and advocate for greater protection.

 IFAW has 15 offices in 15 countries, with projects in more than 40 countries.
-Some of these projects include the Disney Nature and Disney Conservation Fund, the Petfinder Foundation, and the Arctic fox, among others.
+Some of these projects include the Disney Nature and Disney Conservation Fund, the Petfinder Foundation, and the Arctic fox.

 IFAW works to reduce the demand for wildlife products, tackle wildlife cybercrime, and to stop live animal exploitation and trafficking around the world.